JacobChristensenDK/Normal-Standardized-Strain-Curves/Code/interpolation_EDS_and_LDS/README.md

-This code interpolates and creates EDS and LDS values.
+This code interpolates strain curves to create the standardised curves for comparison.
+In addition the script creates EDS and LDS values.

 strain_DATA must be a struct organized as in the following way: strain_DATA --> patient ID --> 3 fields called x2CH (2 chamber), x4CH (four chamber) and